Skip to main content

 "As I walked out the door toward the gate that would lead to my freedom, I knew if I didn't leave my bitterness and hatred behind, I'd still be in prison."

-The transition to democracy that followed — the negotiations, the first all-race elections of 1994, the Truth and Reconciliation Commission — was not inevitable.
+The transition to democracy that followed the negotiations, the first all-race elections of 1994, the Truth and Commission was not inevitable.
 It required, above all, Mandela's willingness to prioritise the future of all South Africans over the justified anger of the oppressed majority.
-This willingness was both morally extraordinary and politically calculating in the best sense: Mandela understood that a democracy built on retribution would not survive.
+This willingness was both morally extraordinary and politically calculating in the best sense: Mandela understood that a democracy built on would not survive.

 "I am not truly free if I am taking away someone else's freedom, just as surely as I am not free when my freedom is taken from me."